 Ideally, you should try to post evergreen content.
 However, that’s not always possible.
 Ensuring that your website has relevant content is a large part of web maintenance and running a successful site.
 For example, you may want to peruse old blog posts to check for inaccuracies, outdated information, and broken links.

 When we say “content,” that includes updating your meta titles and page descriptions, which are the blurbs you see directly below your website ranking in the SERPs.
 Writing title tags may not be fun or glamorous, but it’s a crucial aspect of website maintenance and one that you should never neglect.

 Does your website use web hosting or WordPress hosting?
 Standard hosting providers offer services such as VPS hosting, cloud hosting, and shared hosting.
 WordPress hosting is a form of traditional web hosting, but one that’s specifically for WordPress websites.

 Ultimately, it’s your decision which hosting you prefer but choose wisely.
-Web hosting is not something you should skimp on, even if your budget is small.
-It’s worth it to splurge or spend a little extra on a high-quality hosting service, which will give your site faster performance, improved user experience, and stronger security.
+You should not skimp on web hosting, even if your budget is small.
+It’s worth it to splurge or spend a little extra on a high-quality hosting service, giving your site faster performance, improved user experience, and stronger security.

 Final Thoughts on WordPress Website Maintenance Services